richardTingle/jmeinitializer/README.md

   * E.g. [IF=JME_ANDROID]Android module :app : holds build.gradle for the android dependencies & implements the :game module, this module can hold android dependent gui.[/IF=JME_ANDROID]
   * These can be nested, and can be multiline

+Additionally, optionally, you can end any file .jmetemplate.
+This has no actual function, but it is stripped from the output file name.
+Its purpose is to stop IDEs from trying to do error highlighting on known file types (e.g. .gradle files) where the IF and merge fields make the files look to the IDE as errored

 ### Who do I talk to? ###